Trump helps keep RNC flush with cash

 Bolstered by $3 million in small-dollar contributions of $200 or less apiece, the August haul brings the RNC’s total to $93.3 million so far this year.

-"The Republican Party continues to thrive because of steady support from the American people," said RNC Chairwoman McDaniel.
+"The Republican Party continues to thrive because of steady support from the American people," said RNC Chairwoman Ronna Romney McDaniel.

-The RNC’s counterpart, the Democratic National Committee, has struggled with fundraising this year during a lengthy rebuilding operation.
-While they have not yet posted their August results yet, Democrats raised $3.82 million in July compared to $10.2 million for Republicans.
+The RNC’s counterpart, the Democratic National Committee, has struggled to raise funds this year during a lengthy rebuilding operation.
+While they have not posted their August results yet, Democrats raised $3.82 million in July compared with $10.2 million for Republicans.

 However, the DNC has yet to deploy some of its biggest guns, and will get a boost later this month when former President Barack Obama holds his first fundraiser for the party since leaving office.